 Foam rolling might seem like something we don’t want to bother with.
 After all, isn’t that for serious athletes at the gym?
-However, foam rolling is a great way to loosen our muscles and stretch them in a way that regular stretching just cannot do.
+However, foam rolling is a great way to loosen our muscles and fascia in a way that regular stretching just cannot do.
 It allows our muscles to fully relax and releases the fascia that holds them tightly together.
-As a result, foam rolling is a great way to relieve pain and helps us feel better throughout the day.
+We recommend that you do foam rolling after your Core Stability Classes on Wysefit, and after any physical activity like tennis, hiking, or a long walk.
+Foam rolling is a great way to relieve pain and helps us feel better throughout the day.
 Here’s how to foam roll for back health.

 Begin by placing your foam roller vertically on the floor.
 Sit on the bottom of the roller and lay down on it, so that the roller is directly underneath your spine.
 Your knees will be bent with your feet on the floor, and your head and neck should be fully supported on the roller.
 Instead of rolling, extend your arms out to the side and bend your elbows.
 You should feel your chest muscles stretch.
 Hold this position for 30 – 60 seconds.
 To go deeper into this stretch, squeeze your shoulder blades together!
 If you feel any intense pain, lower your elbows below your chest to relieve pressure.

 For this upper back stretch, we’ll move the foam roller into a horizontal position.
 Sit on the floor and lay back until your upper back on is on the foam roller.
 Place your hands behind your head to support your neck.
 Bend your knees and make sure your feet are flat on the floor.
 Gently lift your hips off the ground and move your body up and down so that the foam roller massages your upper back.
 Do not let the foam roller reach your neck!
 Go back and forth 4 – 5 times and slowly work your way up to longer sessions.